enmasseio/distribus/README.md

 - `Host.listen(address: string, port: number): Promise.<Host, Error>`
   Start listening on a web socket server.
 Returns the host it self once the server is started.
-- `Host.publish(topic: string, message: *)`
+- `Host.publish(channel: string, message: *)`
-  Publish a message on a specific topic.
-All subscribers of the topic (on all connected hosts) will receive the message.
+  Publish a message on a specific channel.
+All subscribers of the channel (on all connected hosts) will receive the message.
 - `Host.remove(peer: Peer | string): Promise.<null, Error>`
   Remove a peer from the host.
 The peer itself or it's id can be provided.
-- `Host.subscribe(topic: string, callback: function)`
+- `Host.subscribe(channel: string, callback: function)`
-  Subscribe to a topic.
+  Subscribe to a channel.
 The callback is called as `callback(message)`.
-- `Host.unsubscribe(topic: string, callback: function)`
+- `Host.unsubscribe(channel: string, callback: function)`
-  Unsubscribe from a topic.
+  Unsubscribe from a channel.

 ### Peer